centre-for-humanities-computing/fabula_pipeline/README.md

 ## Output
 The pipeline script will create a JSON-file in the `--out_dir` folder called `books_features.json`.

-It is a nested dictionary, where the top-level key is the book id (without 0's), and the value is a dictionary where the keys are the name of the features and the values are the results for the features.
+It is a nested dictionary, where the top-level key is the filename wihtout the file extension, and the value is a dictionary where the keys are the name of the features and the values are the results for the features.
 E.g.,

-    {"34231":
+    {"00000001":
         {word_count: int,
             average_wordlen: float,
             msttr: float,